 Three Sisters Music Festival, on the Chattanooga riverfront every fall, brings together top names in both contemporary and traditional bluegrass.
 The Chattanooga Market, an open-air farmers market on Sunday afternoons, has live music of just about every genre, but traditional and acoustic are mainstays.
 Add handcrafts, chef demonstrations, art and lunch, and it’s a great way to spend the day.
 The Market Street Tavern downtown has a variety of music, but bluegrass and acoustic are often on the menu.
 As you’re leaving, visit the venues along the Traditional Music Trail of Southeast Tennessee to hear the music of the area’s heritage.

-In Knoxville, take in the live noon-time performances of an eclectic assortment of bluegrass, roots and Americana acts at the WDVX Blue Plate Special, at Downtown Visitor Center.
-If you're lucky enough to be there on Wednesday, follow that up with Tennessee Shines just down the street at the historic Bijou Theatre.
-Check to see who's playing at the quirky Laurel Theatre, a great intimate venue for everything from Celtic to grunge grass.
+In Knoxville, take in the live noon performances of an eclectic assortment of bluegrass, roots and Americana acts at the WDVX Blue Plate Special, at Downtown Visitor Center.
+Check to see who’s playing at the Laurel Theatre, a great intimate venue for everything from Celtic to grunge grass.

-Head on up to Sevierville and Pigeon Forge, where musical shows abound.
+Head to Sevierville and Pigeon Forge, where musical shows are a big part of the fun.
 Spend the day at Dollywood, where you can hear music on every corner and in some high-energy shows as well.

-In Nashville, the Station Inn is a must-see, where you'll the finest bluegrass and roots musicians; you never know who will be there, so let yourself be surprised.
+In Nashville, the Station Inn is a must-see, where you’ll the finest bluegrass and roots musicians.
 The top-notch singer-songwriters at the famous Bluebird Cafe offer a treat for acoustic and traditional music fans as well.
-You'll want to visit the Gibson Bluegrass Showcase Museum to get an insider's look at the making of instruments and the Walk of Fame.
+You’ll want to visit the Gibson Bluegrass Showcase Museum to get an insider’s look at the making of instruments and the Walk of Fame.

 While you’re in middle Tennessee, visit Historic Downtown Sparta, also known as Bluegrass U.S.A.
 Home of bluegrass pioneer Lester Flatt, Sparta has embraced its roots with venues for music, a Lester Flatt memorial, and a restored Oldham Theater.